blissjaspis/education/private-docker-registry.md

     ```

 5.  **Use Certbot to get a Let's Encrypt Certificate:**
     Install Certbot and get a certificate.
 We use the `--standalone` mode on a temporary server.
 Make sure port 80 is not in use.
+Run this for both subdomains.
     ```bash
     sudo certbot certonly --standalone -d registry.your-domain.com
+    sudo certbot certonly --standalone -d komodo.your-domain.com
     ```
-    This will create certificates in `/etc/letsencrypt/live/registry.your-domain.com/`.
+    This will create certificates in `/etc/letsencrypt/live/`.

 6.  **Create the `docker-compose.yml` file:**
     Create a `docker-compose.yml` in your `docker-registry` directory.
+This will now include the registry, our Nginx proxy, and the Komodo service.

     ```yaml
-    version: '3'
+    version: '3.7'

     services:
       registry: